byllynho/SellBackMart/docs/user_stories.md

   - Status: xxx

 - US Create a User Account
-  - Description: As a User, I want to be able to create a account for myself.
+  - Description: As a User, I want to be able to create a account for myself, so that I can interact with other Users.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx

 - US Log into account
-  - Description: As a User, I will to be able to log in my account.
+  - Description: As a User, I will to be able to log in my account, so I can manage my activity.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx

 - US Log out of account
-  - Description: As a User, I will to be able to log out of my account.
+  - Description: As a User, I will to be able to log out of my account, so that my information is secure.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx

 - US Check profile
-  - Description: As a User, I want to be able to check other Users' profiles out.
+  - Description: As a User, I want to be able to check other Users' profiles out, so that I can find out more about those Users.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx